manisha-Singh-UW/LING573_HUE-Human-Understanding-and-Empathy/README.md

 - Depending on the performance of the computer where the code is run, the execution can take around five minutes.

 Here are the steps to obtain the scores for the evaltest results:
-1. The predictions.zip file has been created using the outputs of the evaltest.
+1. The `predictions.zip` file has been created using the outputs of the evaltest.
 The contents of this file are according to the specifications of the WASSA 2023 shared task for the CONV subtask, as described at https://codalab.lisn.upsaclay.fr/competitions/11167#learn_the_details-submission-format
 2. Please create a CodaLab account and register for the competition at the link above.
-3. Submit the predictions.zip file to the competition at the following location: https://codalab.lisn.upsaclay.fr/competitions/11167#participate
+3. Submit the `predictions.zip` file to the competition at the following location: https://codalab.lisn.upsaclay.fr/competitions/11167#participate
 4. Once processed, the scores will be available on the 'Submit/View Results' section of the 'Participate' page.

-EvalTest for the Adaptation Task from WASSA 2023: https://codalab.lisn.upsaclay.fr/competitions/11167#results
+EvalTest for the Adaptation Task from WASSA 2023: https://codalab.lisn.upsaclay.fr/competitions/11167#results Here is the screenshot from the leaderboard for the shared task.
+The highlighted row shows the results of the evaltest.
 <img width="981" alt="D4_submission_v1" src="https://github.com/manisha-Singh-UW/LING573_HUE-Human-Understanding-and-Empathy/assets/11152321/07ab0e48-0a7d-4ce4-9464-fa3e2b6c0043">

 ### To reproduce the results and scoring for the D#4 Primary Task: